Amenability and covariant injectivity of locally compact quantum groups: Introduction

 \section{Introduction}

-The connection \thefootnote between amenability and injectivity in harmonic and functional analysis has surfaced through a variety of ways.
-Most notably, in operator algebras, amenability of a $C^*$-algebra is equivalent to injectivity of its enveloping von Neumann algebra \cite{CE,C,EL,L}, and in abstract harmonic analysis, amenability of a locally compact group $G$ is related to injectivity of its group von Neumann algebra $\LG$; injectivity holds when $G$ is amenable, and the two notions are equivalent in the case of discrete groups $G$ \cite{L}.
-For general locally compact groups, however, there is no clear connection.
-A result of Connes' \cite[Corollary 7]{C}, attributed to Dixmier, states that $\LG$ is injective for any separable connected locally compact group.
-Therefore, many non-amenable groups carry injective von Neumann algebra structures, such as $SL_n(\R)$ for $n\geq2$.
-It is the intention of this paper to clarify this connection, even at the level of locally compact quantum groups, by providing new characterizations of amenability using the $\TCQ$-module structure on $\BLTQ$.
+The connection \thefootnote between amenability of a locally compact group $G$ and injectivity of the von Neumann algebra $\LG$ associated with the left regular representation has been a topic of interest in abstract harmonic analysis for decades.
+Amenability of $G$ entails injectivity of $\LG$, however, the converse is not true, e.g., if $G=SL_n(\R)$ for $n\geq2$; indeed, a result of Connes' \cite[Corollary 7]{C}, attributed to Dixmier, states that $\LG$ is injective for any separable connected locally compact group.
+In order to find a strengthening of injectivity which would be equivalent to amenability, there have been two main approaches: in terms of additional properties of the underlying group, or of the associated conditional expectations.
+In the spirit of the first approach, Lau and Paterson showed that $G$ is amenable if and only if $\LG$ is injective and $G$ is inner amenable \cite[Corollary 3.2]{LP}.
+Following the second approach, So\l tan and Viselter recently proved, in the more general setting of locally compact quantum groups $\G$, that amenability is equivalent to the existence of a conditional expectation $E:\BLTQ\rightarrow\LIQH$ which maps $\LIQ$ into the center of $\LIQH$ \cite[Theorem 3]{SV}.
+In the present paper, we provide a new perspective on this connection, even at the level of locally compact quantum groups, by presenting new characterizations of amenability using the $\TCQ$-module structure of $\BLTQ$.
 We note that the use of an action by $\TCQ$, rather than one by $\LOQ$, is crucial.

 We begin in section 2 by recalling the relevant definitions and results from the theory of locally compact quantum groups, as introduced by Kustermans and Vaes \cite{KV1,KV2,V}.